cockroachdb/docs/v19.1/training/under-replication-troubleshooting.md

 ## Step 2.
 Simulate the problem

-1. In the same terminal, reduce the amount of time the cluster waits before considering a node dead to just 1 minute:
+1. In the same terminal, reduce the amount of time the cluster waits before considering a node dead to just 1 minute and 15 seconds:

     {% include copy-clipboard.html %}
     ~~~ shell